-And fans have even more to celebrate – as Call the Midwife has recently been renewed for two more seasons, securing its future for the next three years.
+While we say farewell to the Sisters for another season, the good news is that Call the Midwife has been renewed for at least two more seasons, which will secure its place on the BBC for the next three years.

 Call the Midwife season 10 release date

-CONFIRMED: Call the Midwife series 10 will begin on Sunday 18th April 2021 at 8pm on BBC One.
+Call the Midwife series 10 began on Sunday 18th April 2021 at 8pm on BBC One.

 Why is Call the Midwife airing now?